gafontanelli/DVRK-dynamicModel/dvrk_force_stimation/README.md

 The functions names respects the nomenclature reported in the book [1].
 Hence: B is the inertia batrix, C is the coriolis and centrifugal matrix, G is the gravity vector, F is the friction matrix, K is the elasticity matrix, J is the jacobian matrix, Te is the direct kinematics matrix.
 It's possible to create a PSM or a MTM arm using the class constructor.

-The external forces is calculated using the residual based approach [3].
+The external forces are calculated using the residual based approach [3].

 # List of function in the dvrk_dynamics Library